rust-lang/reference/src/items/functions.md

 r[items.fn.extern.abort]
 With `panic=unwind`, when a `panic` is turned into an abort by a non-unwinding ABI boundary, either no destructors (`Drop` calls) will run, or all destructors up until the ABI boundary will run.
+It is unspecified which of those two behaviors will happen.

 For other considerations and limitations regarding unwinding across FFI boundaries, see the [relevant section in the Panic documentation][panic-ffi].